-- TM.1 A detailed Traffic Management Plan (TMP) or plans shall be prepared for the Project or relevant Project stage by a suitably qualified person. - TM.2 The TMP(s) shall describe the measures that will be taken to avoid, remedy or mitigate the traffic effects associated with construction of the Project or Project stage.
-In particular, the TMP(s) shall describe: - (a) Traffic management measures to maintain traffic capacity or minimise the impact on traffic capacity during weekdays and weekends; - (b) Any road closures that will be required and the nature and duration of any traffic management measures that will result, including any temporary restrictions, detours or diversions for general traffic and buses; - (c) Methods to manage the effects of the delivery of construction material, plant and machinery;
+- TM.1 A detailed Traffic Management Plan (TMP) or plans shall be prepared for the Project or relevant Project stage, either as part of the CMP or as a standalone plan, and shall be prepared by a suitably qualified person. - TM.2 The TMP(s) shall describe the measures that will be taken to avoid, remedy or mitigate the traffic effects associated with construction of the Project or Project stage.
+In particular, the TMP(s) shall describe: - (a) Traffic management measures to maintain or minimise impact on traffic capacity at peak hours during weekdays and weekends; - (b) Any road closures that will be required and the nature and duration of any traffic management measures that will result, including any temporary restrictions, detours or diversions for general traffic and buses; - (c) Methods to manage the effects of the delivery of construction material, plant and machinery; - (d) Measures to maintain, where practicable, existing vehicle access to property or to provide alternative access arrangements; - (e) Measures to maintain, where practicable, pedestrian and cyclist movements and reduce the impact on mobility impaired users access on roads and footpaths adjacent to the construction works.
+Such access shall be safe, clearly identifiable and seek to minimise significant detours;

-- (e) Measures to maintain pedestrian and cyclist movements and reduce the impact on mobility impaired users on roads and footpaths adjacent to the construction works.
-Such access shall be safe, clearly identifiable and seek to minimise significant detours; - (f) Measures to manage any potential effects on children at / around education facilities; - (g) Measures to manage any potential construction traffic related effects on pedestrians and/or traffic associated with large-scale events in parks, reserves and Western Springs Stadium; - (h) Any proposed monitoring to measure the impact of the works on traffic and the impact of the traffic management measures.
-If safety or operational issues are evident, measures to be implemented to address these issues; - (i) Measures to manage the proposed access to the site should the access be unable to cater for two-way traffic passing at the same time, and in particular to minimise reverse movements and blocking of the road; and - (j) The availability of on-street and off-street parking if the designated site is unable to accommodate all contractor parking.
-This will include an assessment of available parking (if any) for contractors on street and identify measures to meet and/or reduce contractor parking demand should it be found that there is insufficient on-street parking to meet this demand. - TM.3 The TMP(s) shall be consistent with the New Zealand Transport Agency Code of Practice for Temporary Traffic Management which applies at the time of construction. - TM.4 Any damage in the road corridor directly caused by heavy vehicles entering or exiting construction sites shall be repaired as soon as practicable or within an alternative timeframe to be agreed with Auckland Transport.
+- (f) Measures to manage any potential effects on school children at / around education facilities; and - (g) Measures to manage any potential construction traffic related effects on pedestrians and/or traffic associated with large-scale events in parks and reserves; and - (h) Any proposed monitoring to measure the impact of the works on traffic and the impact of the traffic management measures.
+If safety or operational issues are evident, measures to be implemented to address these issues; - (i) Measures to manage the proposed access to the site should the access be unable to cater for two-way traffic passing at the same time, and in particular to minimise reverse movements and blocking of the road; and - (j) The availability of on-street parking if the site provide is unable to accommodate all contractor parking.
+This will include an assessment of available parking (if any) for contractors on street and identify measures to meet and/or reduce contractor parking demand should it be found that there is insufficient on-street parking to meet this demand. - TM.3 The TMP(s) shall be consistent with the New Zealand Transport Agency Code of Practice for Temporary Traffic Management which applies at the time of construction. - TM.3A Any damage in the road corridor directly caused by heavy vehicles entering or exiting construction sites within the designated land shall be repaired as soon as practicable or within an alternative timeframe to be agreed with Auckland Transport.

-Mt Albert War Memorial Reserve Car Park Site
+Public carparking at Mt Albert War Memorial Reserve Car Park Site

-- TM.5 The Requiring Authority shall consult with Auckland Council Parks, Sports and Recreation and the Albert-Eden Local Board, and confirm the agreed location of suitable alternative carparking to be established to address the parking lost during construction activities within the Reserve. - TM.6 The Requiring Authority shall provide a plan of the layout of any alternative carparking and associated works established in condition TM.5 above to the Council as part of the OPW for the Mt Albert War Memorial Reserve site.
-The plan must demonstrate that the proposed carparking location and layout complies with relevant Council standards, and provides sufficient carparking to address parking lost during construction activities within the Reserve. - TM.7 The alternative carparking referred to in Condition TM.5 shall be established by the Requiring Authority at its cost prior to the commencement of works at the site.
+- TM.3B In the event that construction activities reduce the number of carparks available to users of the Mt Albert War Memorial Reserve, the Requiring Authority shall, in consultation with Auckland Council Parks, Sports and Recreation and the Albert-Eden Local Board, identify suitable alternative carparking and shall establish at its cost alternative carparks sufficient to address the parking lost during construction activities within the Reserve. - TM.3C The Requiring Authority shall provide a plan of the layout of any alternative carparking and associated works established in condition TM.3B above to the Council as part of the OPW for the Mt Albert War Memorial Reserve site.
+The plan must demonstrate that the proposed carparking location and layout complies with relevant Council standards, and provides sufficient carparking to address parking lost during construction activities within the Reserve.